waffle-lord/EftPatchHelper/README.md

 # EftPatchHelper

+A helper tool for automating patch generation

+...

-A way for me to be very lazy when making patches.
+Basically, a way for me to be very lazy when making patches.

 Figured I'd share  :)